Free Initial Assessment

 Parental Responsibility

 To be legally entitled to make decisions about all aspects of your child’s upbringing, you must have Parental Responsibility.
 Mothers automatically have this right, but fathers may not.
 There are circumstances in which other people, such as step-parents, might also wish to apply for Parental Responsibility.
-Whatever your situation, our experts at Davisons can help you.
+Whatever your situation, our family law experts at Davisons can help you.

 Call us 0808 304 7471